cdk-entest/sagemaker-studio/README.md

 - Create a Role for DS from SageMaker console
 - Tag the User Profile in SageMaker domain
-- Create a IAM user
+- Create a IAM user for DS
-- Enable the IAM user to assume the role
+- Enable the IAM user to assume the role, launch studio

 Tag the user profile in a domain using studiouserid for key and user profile name for value